CLIUtils/CLI11/book/chapters/config.md

 Configuration files can be used to trigger subcommands if a subcommand is set to configure.
 By default configuration file just set the default values of a subcommand.
 But if the `configure()` option is set on a subcommand then the if the subcommand is utilized via a `[subname]` block in the configuration file it will act as if it were called from the command line.
 Subsubcommands can be triggered via [subname.subsubname].
 Using the `[[subname]]` will be as if the subcommand were triggered multiple times from the command line.
 This functionality can allow the configuration file to act as a scripting file.

 For custom configuration files this behavior can be triggered by specifying the parent subcommands in the structure and `++` as the name to open a new subcommand scope and `--` to close it.
 These names trigger the different callbacks of configurable subcommands.

+## Implementation Notes
+The config file input works with any form of the option given:  Long, short, positional, or the environment variable name.
+When generating a config file it will create a name in following priority.

+1. First long name
+1. Positional name
+1. First short name
+1. Environment name